 This is where Voice over IP (VoIP) solutions come into their own.
 Giving each employee a single number that can be routed to a desk, Softphone or mobile phone, VoIP gives your business all the advantages of landlines, with all the flexibility of a mobile system.

-Why not use video messaging apps?
+VoIP or video messaging apps?

 One of the biggest changes to the way businesses have worked over the past year has been the increase in use of apps such as Zoom and Microsoft Teams.
 While these are extremely good for corporate communications, there are some considerations to make when comparing these apps to VoIP solutions.